cduggn/ccExplorer/README.md

 AWS resource types.
 This can be achieved by using the group by and filter flags

-- If no billing period is specified, the current calendar month will be used.
+- If no billing period is specified, thecurrent calendar month will be used.
 - Results are sorted by cost in descending order.
 - Refunds, discounts and credits are applied automatically.
 The `-l` flag should be used to exclude this behavior.
+- When filtering by cost allocation tags (`-f TAG="my-tag"`) a tag must also be specified in the group by flag (`-g TAG=ApplicationName`).
+This instructs the `ccExplorer` to filter by `ApplicationName=my-tag` .

 ## Additional Information
 <hr>